 Chapter 1.
 It is written based on generalization and analysis of theoretical information gleaned from selected sources; Here, you need to reveal central concepts, the essence of phenomenon or process, different points of view on the object and subject of research.

 Chapter 2.
 It is given for factual material and analysis of a problem; contains statistical references with quantitative and qualitative characteristics of the phenomenon under consideration, an account of revealed tendencies and shortcomings in its state and development.

 Chapter 3.
 It is dedicated to the development of a solution to a selected problem.
 It is written on a basis of data of chapter 2 with a scientific justification, for which the theoretical provisions of chapter 1 are drawn.

 Conclusion.
 In conclusion, general conclusions on a thesis work (thesis project) in general are stated; proposals, recommendations on the use of results obtained in practice and science are formulated; problems that require further consideration are posed.

 Bibliography.
-Bibliography is placed immediately after the main body of a work.
-Bibliography is written in accordance with requirements of your university.
+The bibliography is placed immediately after the main body of work.
+The bibliography is written in accordance with the requirements of your university.

 Appendix.
-Appendix is listed to spare your main text from an unnecessary detail that is difficult to understand.
+The appendix is listed to spare your main text from an unnecessary detail that is difficult to understand.
 Texts of questionnaires, tables, calculation formulas, reference data, diagrams, graphs, content-analysis of concepts, plans-abstracts of specific events, etc., are listed.
-Appendix is not included in the recommended page size of a thesis work (thesis project).
-Recommended size of a text part of a thesis is 50 – 90 pages.
+The appendix is not included in the recommended page size of the thesis work (thesis project).
+The recommended size of a text part of a thesis is 50 – 90 pages.

-A thesis, in addition to the text part, can contain demonstration materials in form of drawings, posters, models, mock-ups, computer programs, etc. Specific requirements for demonstration materials of thesis work are determined by your issuing department.
+A thesis, in addition to the text part, can contain demonstration materials in form of drawings, posters, models, mock-ups, computer programs, etc. That’s where a thesis writer service can come in hand, check it out and let us know what you think.
+Specific requirements for demonstration materials of thesis work are determined by your issuing department.